MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-ikspinpipe-kssetpinframingcache.md

 ---
 UID: NF:ksproxy.IKsPinPipe.KsSetPinFramingCache
 title: IKsPinPipe::KsSetPinFramingCache (ksproxy.h)
-description: Not recommended for application use. tech.root: stream ms.date: 06/11/2021
+description: The KsSetPinFramingCache method is not recommended for application use.
+This method belongs to the IKsPinPipe interface. tech.root: stream ms.date: 06/11/2021
 keywords: ["IKsPinPipe::KsSetPinFramingCache"]